chidhvilaskacham/ultimate-cicd/spring-boot-app/readme.md

 ```sh
 java -jar target/spring-boot-web.jar
 ```
-Access the application at: http://<ip-address>:8080
+Access the application at port 8080

 ## Run the Application with Docker (Recommended)
 ### Build the Docker Image